vncsleal/saw/packages/cli/README.md

 MIT

 ---
-Minimal core & CLI live in one package; import APIs from `saw`.
+Minimal core & CLI live in one package; import APIs from `@vncsleal/saw`.